lbechberger/MLinPractice/README.md

 - `-m` or `--majority`: Majority vote classifier that always predicts the majority class.
 - `-f` or `--frequency`: Dummy classifier that makes predictions based on the label frequency in the training data.
 - `-u` or `--uniform`: Dummy classifier that makes predictions based on a random distribution of the training data.
-- `--knn`: Expect integert k to use k nearest neighbor classifier.
+- `--knn`: Expects an integer k to use k nearest neighbor classifier.
-- `--lsvm`: Expect float between 0.0 and 1.0 for C to compute the linear support vector machine classifier.
+- `--lsvm`: Expects a float between 0.0 and 1.0 for C to compute the linear support vector machine classifier.
 - `--gnb`: Computes the Gaussian Naive Bayes Classifier.
 - `--cnb`: Computes the Complement Naive Bayes Classifier.
 - `--mlp`: Classifies using a Multi Layer Perceptron